IQSS/DataTaggingLibrary/DataTagsWebApp/docs/api-documentation.md

 # API documentation

-The DataTags API connects DataTags (the tagging server) with Dataverse (java project, created in NetBeans)
+The DataTags API connects DataTags (the tagging server) with Dataverse (repository for data).

 Methods for each component are listed below.